mhatzl/embedded-runner/README.md

    # e.g. "load {{ binary_filepath }}"
    load = "load"

+   # Optional: Section in the gdb script that is placed directly before `quit`.
+   #
+   # This section is resolved like the load section.
+   pre-exit = ""

    # Optional: Path to a custom OpenOCD configuration
    openocd-cfg = ".embedded/openocd.cfg"